hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/1-preface.md

 [Photo credit: Quang Le](https://quotefancy.com/quote/833239/Isaac-Newton-What-goes-up-must-come-down) <!-- .element: class="attribution" -->

 note:
-Now if "Change is the only constant" is valid in our industry, then so is "What goes up, must come down".
+Now if the idea of "Change is the only constant" is valid in our industry, then so is the idea of "What goes up, must come down".
 And although Newton (*point*) probably talked about an apple here, his quote can be applied to a lot of things, including:

 * airplanes;